keithamus/invokers-polyfill/README.md

 attribute, such as `<button onclick="other.open()"></button>`.
 Inline JavaScript has (rightly so) fallen out of favour due to the security and maintainability concerns.
-Newer pages may instead introduce _more_ JavaScript to imperatively discover elements and call `addEventListner('click', ...)` to invoke the same behaviour.
+Newer pages may instead introduce _more_ JavaScript to imperatively discover elements and call `addEventListener('click', ...)` to invoke the same behaviour.
 These patterns reduce developer experience and introduce more boilerplate and friction, while remediating security and maintainability concerns.
 Some frameworks attempt to reintroduce the developer experience of